olliechick/post-photo-to-instagram/README.md

 ### Running

 When run, the program will post a random photo from those listed in the CSV file.
+If `same_date` is set to `true`, then it will post a photo from that date if possible.

 Instagram may block the login attempt if, for example, you have a new account or you run it from a server hosted in another country to the one that you normally logged in to your account on.
 The API this runs on recommends you not use your own account.